Sylvie Vartan: Personal life

-In 1962, during her second concert in Paris Olympia Hall, Vartan met rock musician Johnny Hallyday; they were married in Offenburg on 12 April 1965.
+In 1962, during her second concert in Paris Olympia Hall, Vartan met pop-rock singer Johnny Hallyday; they were married in Offenburg on 12 April 1965.
 They had a son, David Michael Benjamin Smet, later known as David Hallyday.
-Sylvie Vartan and Johnny Hallyday were their generation's "golden couple" in France, and their marriage was among the most carefully watched relationships for the nation's publicity.
-But Hallyday openly preferred his pals to parenting, sparking many disagreements, and the couple finally divorced on 4 November 1980.
-Vartan later married record producer Tony Scotti, and they have adopted a young Bulgarian girl, Darina.
-Sylvie is an aunt to Eddie Vartan's son Michael Vartan.
+The couple divorced in 1980.
+Vartan later married record producer Tony Scotti, and they have a child.

+Vartan is the aunt of American actor Michael Vartan, the son of her older brother Eddie Vartan.